gargshreya7/Food-waste-management-system--main/Food-waste-management-system--main/README.md

 Food Waste Management System

-This is a Flask-based web application designed to reduce food waste by connecting food donors, NGOs, and administrators on a single platform.
-The system allows users to donate excess food, enables NGOs to view and pick up donations, and provides admins with tools to manage and monitor all activities.
+This is a Flask based web application designed to reduce food waste by connecting food donors, NGOs, and administrators on a single platform.
+The system allows users to donate excess food, enables NGOs to view and collect donations, and provides administrators with tools to manage and monitor all activities.

-The project uses Python (Flask) for backend development and CSV files as a lightweight database system to store all data including users, donations, messages, and contact information.
+The project is developed using Python with the Flask framework for backend development.
+It uses CSV files as a lightweight database system to store all application data including users, food donations, messages, and contact information.

-Project Features:
+Project Features

-The system supports user registration and login with different roles such as donor, NGO, and admin.
-Donors can add food donation details including food item, quantity, location, and reason for waste.
-NGOs can view available donations and mark them as picked up once collected.
+The system supports user registration and login with different roles such as donor, NGO, and administrator.
+Donors can submit food donation details including food item, quantity, location, and reason for waste.

+NGOs can view available donations and mark them as picked up once the food is collected.
+The system automatically updates the status of each donation to ensure proper tracking.

-The system also includes a messaging feature where notifications are sent to NGOs when new users register or when donations are marked for pickup.
-A contact form is available for users to send queries or feedback.
+A messaging feature is included to send notifications to NGOs when new users register or when donations are marked as picked up.
+A contact form is also available for users to send queries or feedback.

-File upload functionality is implemented to allow users to upload food images and acknowledgment documents.
-The system also generates PDF acknowledgment slips automatically after successful pickup of food donations.
+The system provides file upload functionality to allow users to upload food images and acknowledgment documents.
+After a successful pickup, the system generates a PDF acknowledgment slip automatically for record keeping.

-All data is stored in CSV files which act as a simple database system.
-Separate files are maintained for users, donations, messages, contact forms, and lab test data.

-Technologies Used:
+Technologies Used

-Python is used as the main programming language.
+The project is built using Python as the main programming language.
 Flask is used for backend development and API creation.
-Flask-CORS is used for handling cross-origin requests.
-CSV files are used for data storage instead of a traditional database.
-FPDF library is used for generating PDF acknowledgment slips.
-Werkzeug is used for secure file uploads.
+Flask CORS is used to handle cross origin requests.
+CSV files are used as the database system instead of a traditional database.
+The FPDF library is used for generating PDF acknowledgment slips.
+Werkzeug is used for secure file upload handling.

-Project Structure:
+Project Structure

-The project contains the main Flask application file, a CSV folder to store all data files, and an uploads folder to store images and documents.
-Each CSV file is used for a specific purpose such as storing waste data, user information, messages, and contact form submissions.
+The project consists of a main Flask application file, a CSV folder that stores all data files, and an uploads folder used for storing images and documents.

+Each CSV file is used for a specific purpose such as storing user information, food donation records, messages, contact form submissions, and lab test data.

-How the System Works:
+How the System Works

-Users first register and log in based on their role.
+Users first register and log in according to their roles.
 Donors submit food donation details through the system.
 NGOs can view available donations and request pickups.

-Once a donation is picked up, the system updates the status and sends notifications.
-The system also stores uploaded files and generates acknowledgment slips in PDF format.
+Once a donation is marked as picked up, the system updates its status and sends notifications to relevant users.
+Uploaded files are stored securely and acknowledgment slips are generated in PDF format after successful pickup.

-Purpose of the Project:
+Purpose of the Project

-The main objective of this project is to reduce food waste by efficiently managing excess food distribution.
-It helps connect donors and NGOs through a digital platform and ensures proper tracking of food donations.
-The project also helps in understanding real-world backend development, database handling using CSV, and REST API creation.
+The main purpose of this project is to reduce food waste by efficiently managing and distributing excess food.
+It helps connect donors and NGOs through a centralized digital platform and ensures proper tracking of food donations.

+The project also helps in understanding real world backend development, database handling using CSV files, and REST API creation.

-Future Improvements:
+Future Improvements

-This system can be improved by integrating a proper database like MySQL instead of CSV files.
-A frontend dashboard can be added for better user experience.
-Real-time notifications and cloud deployment can also be implemented for scalability.
+This system can be improved by integrating a proper relational database like MySQL instead of CSV files.
+A frontend dashboard can also be added to improve user experience.

+Other possible improvements include real time notifications, email alerts, and cloud deployment to make the system more scalable and production ready.